islam15-8789/DiffCoExpTool-/README.md

 ## Overview

-**DiffCoExpTool** is a command-line interface built on the DGCA (Differential Gene Correlation Analysis) R package, designed to facilitate the exploration of differential gene co-expression across two distinct biological conditions.
-Drawing on the robust methodologies described in the [DGCA paper](https://bmcsystbiol.biomedcentral.com/articles/10.1186/s12918-016-0349-1).
+**DiffCorrTool** is a command-line interface built on the DGCA (Differential Gene Correlation Analysis) R package, designed to facilitate the exploration of differential gene co-expression across two distinct biological conditions.
+Drawing on the robust methodologies described in the DGCA: A comprehensive R package for Differential Gene Correlation Analysis[1].

 If you find this tool useful in your research, please cite this publication.